Home

 • EnergyStar-certified heating and cooling equipment

-• When choosing your appliances and lighting and plumbing fixtures, definitely look at the many options now available for energy efficient versions, too.
+When choosing your appliances and lighting and plumbing fixtures, definitely look at the many options now available for energy efficient versions, too.
 Consider an on-demand water heater to greatly reduce the energy costs versus a typical hot water heater.

 Another Low-Cost, Low-Hassle Strategy: Passive Solar

-Designers (like us!) can customize the location of windows and walls to maximize solar gain in the winter.
+Designers can customize the location of windows and walls to maximize solar gain in the winter.
 Then, for maximum cooling in the summer, energy efficient house plans can incorporate awnings, porches, and trees to shade windows and roofs.

 In addition, an energy efficient home designer can incorporate thoughtful window placement to provide more natural light during the day to reduce the need for electric lighting.